|Victor Joseph Benoit|

 He was the son of Joseph Benoit and Ellen Damois of De Grau, Newfoundland.
 His father was known to all as Joe-Mic Benoit and to his descendants as Gopy-Joe.
 The family lived off the land fishing, hunting, trapping and gathering food for the long and harsh winters the Port au Port Peninsula was known for.
 They also had a saw mill, a skill passed down from his father Michel “Mic” Benoit who operated a saw mill powered by a water wheel in Red Brook.

 Victor Benoit tragedy lost his life at the very young age of just nineteen.
-St. Benedict’s Parish (now called Our Lady of the Cape) registry in De Grau records that he died October 12, 1915 in WWW1 and is buried in Cape St. George, NL.
-His sister Victoria, only surviving sibling, remembers him well.
+St. Benedict’s Parish (now called Our Lady of the Cape) registry in De Grau records that he died October 12, 1915 in WWW1.
+His sister Victoria, last surviving sibling, remembers him well.
 He is my Great Uncle and he leaves no descendants but he will never be forgotten.
 Welálin (thank you).

-Some other Mi'kmaq war veterans from Newfoundland include:
+Some other Lnu'k/Mi'kmaq war veterans from Newfoundland include:

-Compiled and published on the internet on November 9, 2005 by Jasen Sylvester Benwah
+Compiled and published on the internet on November 9, 2005 by Jasen Benwah

 Cape St. George, NL.

 Photo of Victor Benoit courtesy of Edna May Benoit